 Assessment & Evaluation

-- To create items and forms to assess learner performance on tasks (e.g., clinical skills and workplace based assessment), use the Assessment and Evaluation Module.
+- Create items and forms to assess learner performance on tasks (e.g., clinical skills and workplace based assessments)

-- To create items and forms to have learners evaluate courses, faculty, themselves, and other activities, use the Assessment and Evaluation Module.
+- Create items and forms to have learners evaluate courses, faculty, themselves, and other activities

-- To store learner grades and facilitate faculty grading of assignments use the Gradebook feature in each course.
-(To allow inline faculty grading using a rubric form or similar, please note that you will build the form in Assessment and Evaluation, then attach it to a Gradebook Assessment.
-Only specific item types are supported on forms attached to gradebook assessments.)
+- Note that to allow inline faculty grading using a rubric form or similar, you build a form in Assessment & Evaluation, then attach it to a Gradebook Assessment

 To use the Assessment & Evaluation Module users must create items (e.g., questions, prompts, etc.), and create forms (a collection of items).
 Organizations can optionally allow users to initiate specific forms based on a form workflow (e.g. to allow learners to initiate an assessment on themselves by a faculty member), or organizations can create tasks for individuals to complete using a distribution.
 A distribution defines who will complete a form, when the form will be completed, and who or what the form is about.

-The Assessment and Evaluation Module users also have a quick way to view their assigned tasks and administrators can monitor the completion of tasks assigned to others.
+Assessment and Evaluation module users also have a quick way to view their assigned tasks and administrators can monitor the completion of tasks assigned to others.

 Reporting exists to view and in some cases export the results of various assessments and evaluations.

-The Competency-Based Medical Education module also includes a variety of form templates for use.
+The Competency-Based Education module also includes a variety of form templates for use.
 There is no user interface to configure form templates at this point.
-For instructions specific to Competency-Based Medical Education, please see the CBME tab.
+For instructions specific to Competency-Based Education, please see the CBE tab.